The Key To Raising A Happy Child

 Building agency begins with parents, because it has to be cultivated and nurtured in childhood, write Stixrud and Johnson.
 But many parents find that difficult, since giving kids more control requires parents to give up some of their own.

-Instead of trusting kids with choices — small at first but bigger as adolescence progresses — many parents insist on micromanaging everything from homework to friendships.
+Instead of trusting kids with choices — small at first, but bigger as adolescence progresses — many parents insist on micromanaging everything from homework to friendships.
 For these parents, Stixrud and Johnson have a simple message:

 Stop.
 Instead of thinking of yourself as your child's boss or manager, try consultant.